PowerBI.tips

 R Plot in PowerBI Desktop

 This is an area plot in the background, a bar chart as a middle layer and dots for each bar.
-The use case for this type of plot would be to plot sales by item number, sales are in the dark blue bars, and the price is shown as the light blue dots.
-The area behind the bars represent a running total of all sales for all items.
+The use case for this type of plot would be to plot sales by item number.
+Sales are in the dark blue bars, and the price is shown as the light blue dots.
+The area behind the bars represents a running total of all sales for all items.
 Thus, when you reach item number 10, the area represents 100% of all sales for all items listed.

 If you want to download my R visual script included in the sample pbix file you can do so here.